danjac/radiofeed-app/README.md

 ## Deployment

-The following environment variables should be set in your production installation:
+The following environment variables should be set in your production installation.
+Some providers may set some of these automatically e.g. `DATABASE_URL`:

 ```
 DJANGO_SETTINGS_MODULE='radiofeed.settings.production'